Overview of Relevant Statistical Standards

 Key concepts for ocean accounting

-The SNA 2025 provides several concepts that are foundational for ocean accounting applications.
-The integrated framework of national accounts consists of the sequence of economic accounts, supply and use tables, labour market tables, and the table on capital services[3:2].
-When compiling ocean economy thematic accounts (TG-3.3 Economic Activity Relevant to the Ocean), compilers extract ocean economy sub-matrices from these integrated tables, following the same accounting identities and valuation principles that ensure the national accounts balance.
+The integrated framework of national accounts -- which means the sequence of economic accounts, supply and use tables, labour market tables, and the table on capital services[3:2] -- gives you the structure for ocean economy thematic accounts.
+When you compile ocean economy accounts (TG-3.3 Economic Activity Relevant to the Ocean), you extract ocean economy sub-matrices from these integrated tables, following the same accounting identities and valuation principles that keep the national accounts in balance.

 Treatment of natural resources